 The Department of Veterans Affairs (VA), determines your eligibility for veterans education benefits.
 The Registrar's Office helps you take full advantage of the programs, services, and benefits.
 Upon acceptance to UCSC, you will need to contact the VA Certifying Official at the UCSC Registrar's office.
 On their website, you will find a checklist of instructions for activating your education benefits at UCSC.

 Additionally, veterans should file the Free Application for Federal Student Aid (FAFSA) every year before March 2nd.
-Effective July 1, 2009, federal veterans educational benefits are not considered a resource in determining financial aid eligibility.
-This means that financial aid packages will not be reduced by the amount of your veterans benefits.
-This applies to all GI Bills for veterans, their spouses, and their dependents, but not to state veteran benefits, including the California College Fee Waiver.
+Federal veterans educational benefits may be considered a resource in determining financial aid eligibility.
+This means that financial aid packages may be reduced by the amount of your veterans benefits.
+This applies to all GI Bills for veterans, their spouses, and their dependents.

 - Types of Veteran Benefits (G.I.
 Bill)